denildominic/jobledgerapp/README.md

 AI: Embeddings + scoring (OpenAI or compatible)

 Job Data: Choose one provider (e.g., JSearch on RapidAPI, Remotive, Adzuna, or a custom source)

+PlanetScale is MySQL; Prisma supports both.
+Use Postgres for simplicity unless you prefer MySQL.